dgruninger97/Project/docs/notebook.md

 ## Step 1: Review Inputs

-Again, we have our sequence diagram, our more developed domain model within our mobile application architecture, and the REST API module, which now has both module views for both the domain layer and presentation layer.
-We have one further QAS, QAS1, that we need to consider during this iteration.
+Again, we have our sequence diagram, our more developed domain model within our mobile application architecture, and the REST API module; which now has both module views for both the domain layer and presentation layer.
+We have one further QAS,QAS1, that we need to consider during this iteration.

 ## Step 2: Establish Iteration Goal by Selecting Drivers